 Coinbase announced its first-quarter results on May 13, 2021.
 The results were roughly in-line with projections.

 Coinbase mentioned that it would be listing Dogecoin (DOGE) in the next 6-8 weeks.
-Dogecoin has been one of the most popular cryptocurrencies over the past few months, which Robinhood has profited from.
+Dogecoin has been one of the best crypto over the past few months, which Robinhood has profited from.

 There should be little surprise that Coinbase would like to get in on that action.
 In the future, Coinbase plans to list new cryptocurrencies faster so that it doesn’t lose out on potential revenue to competitors like Kraken and Robinhood.

-Kraken was founded in 2011 as one of the earlier cryptocurrency exchanges.
+Kraken was founded in 2011 as one of the earlier cryptocurrency exchanges to buy Bitcoin.
 Founder Jesse Powell saw the need for a new exchange to replace the recently hacked Mt.
 Gox, which controlled most of the cryptocurrency exchange market at the time.
-Two years later, the exchange launched and initially only offered to trade between Bitcoin, Litecoin, and the Euro.
+Two years later, the exchange launched and initially only offered to trade between Bitcoin (BTC), Ethereum (ETH), Cardano (ADA), Litecoin (LTC), and the Euro.